-David Cassidy back and happy about it BURBANK - There was David Cassidy sitting at home after not working for four years, with the word spreading around town that he didn't want to work, when the telephone rang.
-It was producer David Garber, explaining about a "Police Story" movie about to begin filming.
+THERE was David Cassidy sitting at home after not working for four years, with the word spreading around town that he didn't want to work, when the telephone rang.

+explaining about a "Police Story" movie about to begin filming.
 Gerber told David he had him in mind for the lead from the beginning of the project.

-"He also told me," David said, having a bite of lunch between shooting, "that he knew 1 didn't want to work.
+"He also told me," David said, having a bite of lunch between shooting, "that he knew I didn't want to work.
 The fact was I did want to get back to work and had been reading scripts, none of which I liked.
-I told this to Mr. Berber and he sent over the 'Police Story' script." '....I have the opportunity to play a character with integrity and in TV, that's a rare commodity,' Young (28) Cassidy read the script and liked it.
-He made it, it was telecast on NBC-TV last May 26, it earned him an Emmy nomination, had the highest rating of any 'Police Story' ever and, after the numbers were in, had Fred Silverman of NBC call Gerber of Columbia Pictures and suggest the character David played should be turned into a series character.
-The result is now called "David Cassidy: Man Undercover," and it began Nov.
-2 on NBC-TV.
+I told this to Mr. Gerber and he sent over the 'Police Story' script."

+Young (28) Cassidy read the script and liked it.
+He made it, it was telecast on NBC last May 26, it earned him an Emmy nomination, had the highest rating of any 'Police Story' ever and, after the numbers were in Fred Silverman of NBC called Gerber of Columbia Pictures and suggested the character David played should be turned into a series character.

+The result is now called "David Cassidy: Man Undercover," and it premiered last Thursday on NBC.